+WINDOW HINGES

-WINDOW HINGES Position and secure the Cranked Hinges to the Window.
+Position and secure the Cranked Hinges to the Window.
 Use the measurement provided as a positioning guide.
+Repeat the process for your other Window(s).

 WINDOW ASSEMBLY

 Secure the Window to the Window Panel framework.
 Ensure the pin on the hinges hook onto the T&G board on the front of the Window Panel and that the Window can open easily before securing in place.